StephenGriffies/StephenGriffies.github.io/_pages/models.md

 <p align="justify">

-The ocean eddy parameterization problem (aka the turbulence closure problem) remains among the most important and intellectually challenging problems in theoretical physical oceanography.
+The ocean eddy parameterization problem (aka the ocean turbulence closure problem) remains among the most important and intellectually challenging problems in theoretical physical oceanography.
 It is important since eddy parameterizations, from the planetary boundary layer to the ocean interior to the bottom boundary layer, have a huge